fluent/fluentd-docs-gitbook/plugins/input/forward.md

 messages and automatically detects which one is used.
 Internally, Fluentd uses MessagePack as it is more efficient than JSON.

-The time value is a `EventTime` or a platform-specific integer and is based on the output of Ruby's `Time.now.to_i` function.
-On Linux, BSD and MAC systems, this is the number of seconds since 1970.
+The time value is an `EventTime` or a platform-specific integer and is based on the output of Ruby's `Time.now.to_i` function.
+On Linux, BSD, and Mac systems, this is the number of seconds since 1970.

 Multiple messages may be sent on the same connection: